Agreements coordinated by the Office of Global Partnerships & Initiatives include:

 This is an agreement for a two-way student exchange facilitated by UNL’s Education Abroad Office.
 Usually, students participate for a minimum of one term and take classes for credit.
 Outgoing students pay tuition and fees to their home institution; these funds are then used to host the incoming exchange students.
 Equal numbers of participants from each institution is important to maintain financial accounts.

-If you want an agreement that does not fall into one of these two categories, please contact the Office of Global Strategies directly.
+If you want an agreement that does not fall into one of these two categories, please contact the Office of Global Partnerships & Initiatives directly.
 Other types of agreements may include (but are not restricted to) non-reciprocal student exchange, study abroad programs, faculty/scholar/staff exchanges, degree completion programs, dual and joint degree programs.
 In each case, a GIMOU should already exist or be created at the same time as more specific agreements.

 All agreements created by the Office of Global Partnerships & Initiatives must be signed by the Chancellor on behalf of the Board of Regents.
 If you wish to have a document for a signing ceremony, but the Chancellor will not be attending, then the Office of Global Partnerships & Initiatives recommends that the GIMOU be completed first, and at the ceremony, use a certificate that states that the certificate is a ceremonial reiteration of the completed document.